-Dental Crowns and Bridges in Greenville, SC
+Dental Crowns & Bridges in Greenville, Greer & Simpsonville, SC

 Dental crowns and bridges are two of the dental restorations most commonly used by Dr. Matthew Warner.
 These small devices are used to recreate the appearance of natural, healthy teeth.
 The skill of the dentist placing a crown or bridge is directly correlated to how good the restoration looks and feels.
 Therefore, you can understand why it is important to select a dentist like Willoughby Dental’s Dr. Warner, who has the talent and experience to deliver truly exceptional results.

-What Are Crowns and Bridges?
+What Are Crowns & Bridges?

 Crowns and bridges are dental restorations that are cemented to existing teeth.
 Crowns are intended to rebuild teeth with significant structural damage or decay, or to cover a dental implant post that is placed in the jawbone.
 Crowns fit over the implant post or the remaining tooth structure.
 Bridges are designed to fill in the gap left by one or more missing teeth.
 Bridges attach to the teeth adjacent to the space and close the gap with an artificial tooth.

-Do I Need a Crown or Bridge?
+Do I Need A Dental Crown or Bridge?

 You may need a bridge if you are missing one or more teeth.
 Closing the gap left by a missing tooth is good for appearance and oral health.
 It prevents the remaining teeth from shifting around in the mouth or drifting into the empty space.
 Closing gaps also reduces the risk of developing gum disease and temporomandibular joint (TMJ) disorder.

 You may need a crown if you have a:

 - fractured or badly cracked or chipped tooth